-Since 1997, the OHSU Oral History Progam has conducted over 120 interviews with individuals who have contributed to university history.
+Since 1997, the OHSU Oral History Program has conducted over 130 interviews with individuals who have contributed to university history.
 The subjects include OHSU employees and alumni, as well as legislators and policymakers.
-Major themes include OHSU's evolution as an institution, changes in clinical practice, growth of the research mission, changes in curriculum and educational programs, the growth of campus facilities, contributions of women and minorities, and the role of the OHSU community in world events.

 Major themes include:

 - Changes in curriculum and educational programs